There's No Place Like London: Vinyl release

+CD release and cover versions

 It was released for the first time on CD to tie-in with the UK held Olympic Games in 2012 on the Warner/Chappell album, Olympic Tracks.
-It is listed in the BBC music database which catalogues songs they play.
+It is listed in the BBC music database which catalogs songs they play.
 Speaking about the recording of the song in an interview, de Paul said "we wrote.."There's No Place Like London", and the Tourist Board liked it, and then we thought of an artist and I thought of Shirley Bassey.
 So I approached her and asked her to sing it and she really liked the song - that's the way round it came, it didn't come that I wrote for her I just had the song and said would you sing it.
 And she was great."
 It is still one of the most played Bassey songs on BBC radio and is listed on their Bassey website.
 Two different live Bassey performances of the song appear on the Odeon Entertainment DVD, Shirley Bassey On TV, released in 2010.

 De Paul recorded a version of the song with a whole host of celebrity friends to celebrate Capital Radio's twentieth anniversary in 1993 under the name 'Lynsey and friends', which was produced by de Paul and released as a single in the UK.
 It was the winning record for the LBC London Parade, and went on sale to raise money for the Variety Club of Great Britain.
 According to the CD sleeve, the friends included Frankie Vaughan, Patti Boulaye, Gareth Hunt, Kenny Lynch, Rula Lenska, Gwen Taylor, Lionel Blair, Lorraine Chase, Pam St. Clement, Harry Fowler, Polly James, Larry Adler, Rose Marie, Victor Spinetti, Gorden Kaye and the St Joan of Arc School Choir.

-It was covered and released by drag queen diva La Voix (real name Chris Dennis), star and semi-finalist of Britain's Got Talent and Absolutely Fabulous: The Movie, as a track on the 2018 album, Hello.
-Drag Queen Tiffaney Wells also has covered the song.
+It was covered and released by drag queen diva La Voix (real name Chris Dennis), a semi-finalist of Britain's Got Talent and who appeared in Absolutely Fabulous: The Movie, as a track on the 2018 album, Hello.
+Drag queen Tiffaney Wells also has covered the song.